bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 * Release date of Multilanguage.

 == Upgrade Notice ==

+= V1.0.3 =
+Error that occurs when WP is installed in a subfolder was fixed.

 = V1.0.2 =
 We fixed errors while front page displays a static page.
 We removed constant __DIR__.
 We updated all functionality for wordpress 4.1.